GRSEB9S/AHRS-Sensors-Fusion-JS/README.md

 AHRS Sensor Fusion Library (JavaScript)
 ======
 This is an JavaScript compliment sensor fusion library for sensor arrays of gyroscopes, accelerometers, and magnetometers.
-It was originally written in C++, specifically developed for use with embedded systems and has been optimised for execution speed.
+It was originally written in C++ and after ported to JavaScript, making it more accessible.
+It was also specifically developed for use with embedded systems and has been optimised for execution speed.
 The library includes modules for: attitude and heading reference system (AHRS) sensor fusion, gyroscope bias correction, and a tilt-compensated compass.

 AHRS sensor fusion algorithm
 ----------------------------